team-ocean/veros/README.rst

-Veros supports both a NumPy backend for small-scale problems and a fully parallelized high-performance backend `powered by Bohrium <https://github.com/bh107/bohrium>`__ using either OpenMP (CPU) or OpenCL (GPU).
-The underlying numerics are based on `pyOM2 <https://wiki.cen.uni-hamburg.de/ifm/TO/pyOM2>`__, an ocean model developed by Carsten Eden (Institut für Meereskunde, Hamburg University).
+Veros supports both a NumPy backend for small-scale problems and a fully parallelized high-performance backend `powered by Bohrium <https://github.com/bh107/bohrium>`__ using either OpenMP (CPU) or OpenCL (GPU), and runs on distributed architectures via MPI.

 A good starting point to gain an overview of Veros' design, performance, and capabilities are `these slides of a talk on Veros <http://slides.com/dionhaefner/veros-ams>`__ held during the 98th Annual Meeting of the American Meteorological Society.

+The underlying numerics are based on
+`pyOM2 <https://wiki.cen.uni-hamburg.de/ifm/TO/pyOM2>`__, an ocean model
+developed by Carsten Eden (Institut für Meereskunde, Hamburg University).
 Veros is currently being developed at Niels Bohr Institute, Copenhagen University.

 Features
 --------